Random coalescing geodesics in first-passage percolation: A central geometric argument

-In this setup we are ensured that there exists a geodesic $h\in\tree_0$ which is contained counterclockwise between $g$ and $g'$; let $(u,u_1,u_2,\ldots)$ be an enumeration of the vertices in $g$ and consider the limit of $\geo(0,u_k)$ as $k$ increases.
-This limit exists and is shielded off by $g$ and $g'$.
-The label of the geodesic is then contained between those of $g$ and $g'$, and if $g$ and $g'$ coalesce then so does $h$.
+In this setup we are ensured that there exists a geodesic $h\in\tree_0$ which is contained counterclockwise between $g$ and $g'$: Let $(u,u_1,u_2,\ldots)$ be an enumeration of the vertices in $g$ and consider the limit of $\geo(0,u_k)$ as $k$ increases.
+Since $\geo(0,u_k)$ has to lie within the region confined by $\Gamma_0$, $\Gamma_1$ and $g$, $g'$, due to unique passage times, and since $\geo(0,u_{k+1})$ has to lie counterclockwise of $\geo(0,u_k)$, this limit exists and is shielded off by $g$ and $g'$.
+In particular, the label of the limiting geodesic $h$ is then contained between those of $g$ and $g'$, and if $g$ and $g'$ coalesce then all three labels coincide.

 We will next formulate a statement which will allow us to draw the above picture.
-We will apply this lemma a number of times in settings which differ somewhat one from another.
-In order to provide a result that encompasses these different settings we will describe the statement in terms of translation invariant subfamily $\mathscr{G}$ of geodesics contained between $\Gamma_0$ and $\Gamma_1$.
-Below, we apply the lemma for $\mathscr{G}$ being the image of a random non-crossing geodesic.
+We will apply this proposition a number of times in settings which differ somewhat one from another.
+In order to provide a result that encompasses these different settings we will phrase the statement in terms of translation invariant subfamilies $\mathscr{F}$ of geodesics contained between $\Gamma_0$ and $\Gamma_1$, and ask for the existence of a geodesic with a given asymptotic geodesic property.
+Below, an {\bf asymptotic geodesic property} is a property such that if $g=(v_0,v_1,v_2,\ldots)$ has the property, then $(v_k,v_{k+1},\ldots)$ does too for all $k\ge1$.
+Having a certain label, or being cw-/ccw-dense, are examples of asymptotic geodesic properties.